nouhailaaziki/Born2beroot/README.md

 - **Operating Systems**: Familiarize yourself with what operating systems are and their importance in managing computer hardware and software.
 - **Hypervisor**: Discover the role of a hypervisor and how it enables virtualization by managing virtual machines.

+❗❗For more details, check the [Guide for Virtual Machine and Linux Administration](Guide%20for%20Virtual%20Machine%20and%20Linux%20Administration.md), where you'll find explanations on all the concepts you'll need to learn.

 ## Step 2: Selecting the Operating System
 ---